How Much Does a Single Storey Extension Cost in 2025?

 Here we will break down the different supply costs of a single-storey extension and the different types of supplies you could need.

-Therefore, we will discuss how much the supply costs for a new bathroom and the costs of a new kitchen, so depending on what you want your single storey to be, you will find how much the materials will be here.
+We will also discuss the supply costs for a new bathroom and the costs of a new kitchen.
+This will help you understand how much material will cost depending on the type of livingspace you want to create.

 Windows